haard7/multi-agent-fullstack-project/README.md

 - In this branch currently the development of product recommendation agent is going
 - it should be able to write the data into the database if user wants to purchase the recommended product
+- you can run either main-copy.py or main.py.
+I am currently modifying main-copy.py for some results.
+- First create the database using "ClothShop.sql" file in PostgreSQL.
+I have updated the schema in the next queries so please consider that in mind before running our code, As it is working with latest schema.

 ## How to Run